General entry requirements

 A core syllabus is offered in the first year for all degree courses providing the essential foundations in biology, biochemistry, genetics and chemistry.
 The shared content in the first year means that it is often possible to transfer between the different degrees at the end of the first year.

-All modules are core in the first year with more optional modules in year two and three.
+Most modules are core in the first year with more optional modules in year two and three.